All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Zepbound vs Wegovy

-If your insurance covers Ozempic but not Zepbound, and you have type 2 diabetes, Mounjaro (tirzepatide for diabetes) may be covered and provides the same active ingredient.
+If your insurance covers Ozempic but not Zepbound, and you have type 2 diabetes, Mounjaro (tirzepatide for diabetes) may be covered and provides compounded formulations of the active ingredient.

 Advocating for Coverage Through Your Employer

-If your employer-sponsored health plan does not cover Zepbound or other anti-obesity medications, you may be able to influence that decision.
+If your employer-sponsored health plan doesn't cover Zepbound or other anti-obesity medications, you may be able to influence that decision.
 Employers choose their benefit packages, and many are adding obesity treatment coverage as the evidence for these medications grows.

 How to Make the Case